luiscachog/luiscachog.io/content/slides/example/index.md

 ---
 title: Slides
-summary: An introduction to using Academic's Slides feature.
+summary: An introduction to using Wowchemy's Slides feature.
 authors: []
 tags: []
 categories: []